Nigeria’s Food Crisis Worsens Amidst High Inflation Rate

-Nigeria's inflation rate has surged further to 20.52% in the month of August 2022, from 19.64% recorded in the previous month and financial analysts believe that it will rise to 22.2% by the end of September
+Nigeria's inflation rate has surged further to 20.52% in August 2022, from 19.64% recorded in the previous month, and financial analysts believe that it will rise to 22.2% by the end of September.
+How Is this High Inflation Affecting Nigeria's Food Crisis?
+In this article, we will not only report the numbers announced by NBC; we also want to explore the impact of inflation on Nigeria's food security.
+We will discover insights into rising inflation and analyse its potential effects on food security.

 The report showed that Nigeria’s CPI rose by 20.52% year-on-year in August 2022.
 On a month-on-month basis, the index rose by 1.77% compared to the 1.82% increase recorded in the previous month.
 Also, the urban inflation rate stood at 20.95%, which is 3.36% higher compared to the 17.59 % recorded in August 2021.
 The rural inflation rate in August 2022 was 20.12% on a year-on-year basis, 3.69% higher compared to 16.43% recorded in August 2021.